 This page has really come about as my 1/1200 and 1/1250 scale waterline ship collection grows.
 As with most things it was not my intention to have a navy and merchant marine hanging around my flat.
 But, it’s too late now, they have taken over.

 The majority of my ships are Triang Minic in 1/1200 that I got off ebay and elsewhere but I do have a lot of others that I bought from Convoy Models.
 I have also been buying of the 1/1250 battleships released by Atlas Editions, and have an eye on the passenger ships that they are releasing too.
+(My complete list)

-My latest additions are:
+My latest additions:

 MV Rochester Castle, a 1937 built “fruit ship” operated by the Union-Castle Line, she took part in Operation Pedestal during WW2, and was broken up in 1970.
 There were 4 sisters in this class: Rochester Castle, Roxburgh Castle, Richmond Castle and Rowallan Castle.
 Rochester was the only survivor of World War 2.
 I have since progressed a bit further with the model.